busoc/propsect/README.md

 * second
 * timestamp

-note that any "propreties" not recognized by prospect will be injected by prospect as is in the final path.
+Note that any "propreties" not listed above will be injected by prospect as is in the final path.
+Moreover, literal string can be used as part of the path and will be kept as is by prospect to create the final path.

 ## Plugins

-### basic
+### basic plugin

+The basic plugin read its data files as is without trying to perform any kind of logic on the data found in the files (hence its name).

+It can be used for any kind of files like:

+* images (png/jpg)
+* text files (xml, json, csv)
+* and many others

+The basic plugin is recommended when the data format in a file is unknown or when we consider the file to be processed as a black box.

+This plugin expect having its location option set to a [pattern](#Globbing) to find the files to be processed

-basic plugin set the following experiment specific metadata:
+The basic plugin set the following experiment specific metadata to each of its data

-* file.size
+files:

+* file.size: total size of a file (in bytes)

-if no mime types are set in the module config or none match, the plugin set the mimetype property to: **application/octet-stream**
+If no mime types are set in the module config or none match, the plugin set the mimetype property to: **application/octet-stream**

-if no type is set in the module config, the plugin set the type property to: **data**
+If no type is set in the module config, the plugin set the type property to: **data**

-### rt
+### rt plugin

+The rt plugin has been specifically designed to process files found in the HRDP archive - the so called RT files.
+These files are used to store:

+* Medium rate telemetry (path telemetry)
+* Processed parameters
+* high rate data

+These three kind of files are structured in the same way:

+* 4 bytes (little endian encoding) given the length of the packet that follow
+* data packet

+This plugin expect having its location option set to a [pattern](#Globbing) to find the files to be processed.

-rt plugin set the following experiment specific metadata:
+The rt plugin set the following experiment specific metadata:

-* file.duration
+* file.duration (default to 300s)
-* file.numrec
-* file.size
-* file.corrupted
+* file.numrec: number of raw packets found in a file
+* file.size: total size of a file (in bytes)
+* file.corrupted: information found in the size header is invalid

-if no mime types are set in the module config or none match, the plugin set the mimetype property to: **application/octet-stream;access=sequential,form=unformatted**
+If no mime types are set in the module config or none match, the plugin set the mimetype property to: **application/octet-stream;access=sequential,form=unformatted**

-if no type is set in the module config, the plugin set the type property to:
+If no type is set in the module config, the plugin set the type property to:
 **medium rate telemetry**

-### hadock
+### hadock plugin

-hadock plugin set the following experiment specific metadata:
+The hadock plugin set the following experiment specific metadata:

 * file.size
 * hrd.channel